advancedresearch/path_semantics/roadmap.md

 ### 2. Identify resources and constraints

-- Do not need a full fledged language, bootstrapping is sufficient
+- We do not need a full fledged language, bootstrapping is sufficient
+- Operations needed are reducible to path semantical qubit operator `~`
 - Extend Propositional Logic with path semantical qubit operator `~`

 ### 3. Research